There was a problem with your submission.

-7.3 At least 14 calendar days notice will be given in writing of an Annual General Meeting and at least 10 calendar days written notice shall be given of any Extraordinary General Meeting, and particulars of the Agenda shall be included in the notice.
+7.3 At least 14 calendar days notice will be given in writing of an Annual General Meeting and at least ten calendar days written notice shall be given of any Extraordinary General Meeting, and particulars of the Agenda shall be included in the notice.

 7.4 The following points shall be included in the Agenda for consideration at the Annual General Meeting:

-7.5 Any Ordinary Member who wishes to place an item on the Agenda of a General Meeting may do so provided she/he gives notice in writing to the Hon Secretary seven calendar days before the meeting is due to be held.
+7.5 Any Ordinary Member who wishes to place an item on the Agenda of a General Meeting may do so provided she/he gives notice in writing to the Honorary Secretary seven calendar days before the meeting is due to be held.

-7.6 The accidental failure of any notice to reach any member, either at all or in insufficient time shall not invalidate any proceedings of any meeting.
+7.6 The accidental failure of any notice to reach any member, either at all or in insufficient time, shall not invalidate any proceedings of any meeting.